rajattsodhi/FrontEndAssignment/README.md

 ## Accessibility

 Accessibilty has been tested using wave.webaim online tool.
 There were problems related to the contrast between colours of the button used in the submission of the form.
 Additionally in the form the for attribute has been added in order to make the website accessible from screen readers.
+All images have an alt attribute to explain what the image shows.

 ```html
 <label for="name">Name:</label>